netarchivesuite/solrwayback/README.md

 For image search see the documentation <a href="https://github.com/netarchivesuite/solrwayback/blob/master/doc/imagesearch.txt" >Image search documentation </a>

+## Streaming export
+Any search result can be exported to WARC format.
+If any of the documents are indexed as ARC format, they will be converted to WARC format.
+There is useful when extracting a corpus  (typical specific domains).
+There is no limit to the size of the export.
+Text information about a corpus can also be exported as a CSV file.

 The API for linking to and browsing archived webpages is the same as for Internet Archive:<br>